 Teacher in Residence

-The International Teacher In Residence grant is a philanthropic award presented bi-annually to an individual by The Bridge School.
-This grant is awarded to promote skill development in using augmentative/alternative forms of communication and assistive technologies in a country where little information or training currently exists.
-Eligible candidates are solicited who possess the appropriate education and background to currently serve children in special education settings, or to train teachers/therapists to work in these environments.
-This specialty training opportunity at the Bridge School enables the individual to return to their country and promote the use of AAC for children/adults who are currently being underserved.
+The International Teacher-in-Residence grant is a philanthropic award presented bi-annually to a professional from a country where training in the use of assistive technology (AT) and augmentative and alternative communication (AAC) is limited.
+This program furthers The Bridge School's mission of disseminating effective teaching and communication strategies to the global community by providing training and promoting skill development to an individual who is committed to disseminating what they have learned during their year-long residency when they return to their home country.
+We seek candidates who possess the appropriate education and background to serve children in special education settings, or to train teachers/therapists to work in these environments.
+The specialty training opportunity at The Bridge School enables the individual to return to their country and promote the use of AAC for children/adults who are currently being underserved.

 The residency is presented in collaboration with the International Society for Augmentative and Alternative Communication (ISAAC).
 ISAAC is an international nonprofit organization made up of professionals, families, manufacturers, researchers and consumers, whose goal is to improve the quality of life for people with complex communication needs.
 It does this through research, education, networking, and information dissemination.

 The 2014-2015 Teacher in Residence is Krithika Venkatraman from Chennai, India where she is employed as a special educator at Vidya Sagar.
 Krithika has a postgraduate diploma in special education with an emphasis on multiple disabilities including physical and neurological impairments from Madras University and Rehabilitation Council of India.
 Her assignment at Vidya Sagar has focused on working with children with multiple disabilities ranging in age from 5 to 10 years.